dcalc/WaLSAtools_fork/docs/WaLSAtools.md

 		      recon:           optional keyword that will Fourier reconstruct the input timeseries
 		                       note: this does not preserve the amplitudes and is only useful when attempting to examine frequencies that are far away from the -untrustworthy- low frequencies
+		      n_segments:      number of euqal segments (to which both datasets are broken prior to the analyses; default: 1) Each of these segments is considered an independent realisation of the underlying process.
+		                       The cross spectrum for each segement are averaged together to provide phase and coherence estimates at each frequency.
 		      stdlimit:        standard deviation to be achieved before accepting an IMF (recommended value between 0.2 and 0.3; perhaps even smaller); default: 0.2
 		      nfilter:         Hanning window width for two dimensional smoothing of the Hilbert spectrum. default: 3